xpan0988/Pastey/docs/physical-environment-implementation.md

 ### 11.1 Gate A: existing upstream, isolated simulation

-Pastey side implements the full Core/binding/journal/evidence path but qualifies the native installation as `AdapterIsolationOnly`.
+Pastey side implements the full Core/binding/journal/evidence path with a capability profile and qualification that explicitly set `required_enforcement_class = AdapterIsolationOnly`.
+L3 accepts only compatible installation evidence; Gate A makes no native-fence claim.
 A trusted harness proves single writer and provides simulator/daemon incarnation plus instrumentation needed to distinguish fresh measurements from cached state.
 If it cannot prove those facts, admission or completion remains unavailable.
 Do not infer them from the socket filename or fabricate sensor validity.

 Use current `robot.move`, `robot.stop`, `robot.subscribe` and `robot.state`.
 Keep all alternative mutating clients disabled/isolated.
 Native command deadman behavior can be measured, but adapter-side fencing cannot reject data already buffered at `robotd` after revoke.
 Gate A therefore demonstrates only its stated isolation profile, not end-to-end lease/fence enforcement or controller-crash protection.